Virtual colonoscopy is a less invasive way to check for cancer of the colon. Virtual colonoscopy also is known as screening CT colonography.

 You aren't able to have a virtual colonoscopy if you have:

-Studies have shown that virtual colonoscopy finds large polys and cancer at about the same rate as usual colonoscopy.
+Studies have shown that virtual colonoscopy finds large polyps and cancer at about the same rate as does traditional colonoscopy.

 Because virtual colonoscopy looks at the entire abdomen and pelvic area, many other diseases may be found.
-Problems unrelated to colon cancer such as irregularities in the kidneys, liver or pancreas can be detected.
+Conditions unrelated to colon cancer, such as changes in the kidneys, liver or pancreas, can be detected.
 This may lead to more testing.

 Virtual colonoscopy is generally safe.
 Risks include: